 GitHub Is Your Resume Now

-For programmers, the need to maintain and send a resume when applying for jobs seems to be dwindling.
-I will not miss the poorly formatted, badly designed Word templates filled with irrelevant information, all carefully massaged and stretched to make someone seem like the perfect fit.
-What someone has built and how they built it is far more useful information, and the easiest way to see that is on GitHub.
+Personally, I will not miss the poorly formatted, badly designed Word templates filled with mostly irrelevant information, all carefully massaged to inflate skills and accomplishments.
+What someone has built and how they built it seems like far more useful information.

 Too many forked repositories